Aortic Stiffness - What It Is And Why It Matters

 Aortic Stiffness and Heart Health

-Increased Aortic Stiffness has been proven in many scientific studies to be shown as a marker of risk for heart disease, why is this exactly?
-It all relates to a wave that travels down the Aorta with each heart beat and then reflects back towards the heart.
+Increased aortic stiffness has been proven in many scientific studies to be shown as a marker of risk for heart disease.
+Why is this exactly?
+It all relates to a wave that travels down the aorta with each heart beat and then reflects back towards the heart.
 The Aortic Reflected Wave returns to the heart, in a healthy young person, just as the heart completes a contraction and starts to relax.
-The Reflected Wave maintains pressure in the Aorta as the heart muscle stops pumping, in order to allow blood to flow into the Coronary Arteries, feeding the heart muscle.
-Well, when the aorta stiffens with aging, the speed with which the Reflected Wave travels along the Aorta will be increased.
+The Reflected Wave maintains pressure in the aorta as the heart muscle stops pumping, in order to allow blood to flow into the coronary arteries feeding the heart muscle.
+When the aorta stiffens with aging, the speed with which the Reflected Wave travels along the aorta will be increased.
 The Reflected Wave returns to the heart earlier and the returning wave crashes into the wave of blood still being ejected from the heart.
-This leads to Hypertension, also known as High Blood Pressure.
-Early return of the Reflected Wave also leads to low pressure in the Aorta when the heart is in its relaxation phase, reducing flow to the Coronary Arteries.
+This leads to hypertension, also known as high blood pressure.
+Early return of the Reflected Wave also leads to low pressure in the aorta when the heart is in its relaxation phase, reducing flow to the coronary arteries.